22 LR vs. 22 Mag: Which Rimfire Cartridge Is Better?

 Can You Fire 22 Magnum in a 22 Long Rifle Firearm?

-No, you cannot fire a 22 Magnum (22 WMR) cartridge in a firearm chambered for .22 LR.
+No. You cannot fire a 22 Magnum (22 WMR) cartridge in a firearm chambered for .22 LR.
 Furthermore, you should NOT fire a 22 LR in a 22 Mag firearm.
-Doing so could damage the firearm and injure the shooter.
+Doing so could damage the firearm and injure you.

-A 22 Magnum is too large to fit into a 22 LR chamber and, therefore, cannot be fired.
-A 22 LR can fit in a 22 WMR chamber, but it fits loosely as it is thinner than the 22 WMR.
+A 22 Magnum is too large to fit into a 22 LR chamber and therefore cannot be fired.
+A 22 LR can fit in a 22 WMR chamber, but it fits loosely due to its narrower diameter.
 If fired, a case rupture might occur, severely damaging the firearm and potentially injuring the shooter as well.

 Cartridge Specs of 22 LR & 22 Mag

-Putting the two cartridges side-by-side really showcases the difference between these two rimfire rounds.
-The 22 Mag is considerably longer than the 22 LR, with an overall length of 1.35” for the 22 WMR and 1” for the .22LR.
+Placing these rounds side by side instantly reveals their size disparity.
+The 22 Mag is considerably longer than the 22 LR, with an overall length of 1.350” compared to the 22 LR’s 1.000”.

 Recoil: 22 Mag vs. 22 LR